rebelcl0ud/blog/_posts/2018-05-06-[40]-es6-status-classes.markdown

 ```

-Note: adding methods inside a class, don't put commas to seperate as with properties in objects.
+Note: when adding methods inside a class, do not put commas to seperate as with properties in objects.

 static method: